aws-samples/disaster-recovery-workshop/workshop/content/prereqs/workspace/workspace.en.md

 - Select **Create environment**
 - Name it **workshop**, click Next.
-- In the Environment Settings  make sure the option "Create a new EC2 instance for environment (direct access)" is selected.
+- In the Environment Settings  make sure the option **Create a new EC2 instance for environment (direct access)** is selected.
 - Choose **t3.small** for instance type, take all default values and click **Next Step**
 - Review the details, and click **Create environment** (this will take a few minutes)